cleanunicorn/tbtc-v2-testnet-node-setup/Readme.md

 ```

 Even though it's not stopping I assume it's still not running correctly.
 I'm not sure if this is a bug or if I'm doing something wrong.

+I don't know how to test if the node runs correctly or not and have no idea what do to do next.